Alanocallaghan/baseqtl/README.md

   - **Description**

-    1. Similar output as baseqtl.gt, except that now we look at 4
+      - Similar output as baseqtl.gt, except that now we look at 4
         coefficients: ba, bd, bt1 and bt2.
-    2.  bt1 and bt2 corespond to the two treatments/condition, as
+      - bt1 and bt2 corespond to the two treatments/condition
-        ordered in counts.f and vcf inputs.
+        respectively, as ordered in counts.f and vcf inputs.
-    3.  ba corresponds to the ‘addition’ coefficient, \(ba = bt1 + bt2\)
+      - ba corresponds to the ‘addition’ coefficient, \(ba = bt1 + bt2\)
-    4.  bd corresponds to the ‘difference’ coefficient,
+      - bd corresponds to the ‘difference’ coefficient,
         \(bd = bt1 - bt2\)
-    5. We evaluate ba and bd to look for a condition specific effect
+      - We evaluate ‘ba’ and ‘bd’ to look for a condition specific effect
-    6. When ba significant implies a significant eQTl efect in one or both treatments.
-If bd is significant, there is evidence for condition specific effect, likely the eQTL effect is detected in one condition only.
+      - When ‘ba’ is significant implies a significant eQTL efect in one or both treatments.
+If ‘bd’ is significant, there is evidence for condition specific effect.
+The most common scenario is a significant eQTL effect in only one condition, look at ‘bt1’ and ‘bt2’.
-    7. If ba is not significant but bd is significant it could indicate eQTL effects in opposite directions.
+      - If ‘ba’ is not significant but ‘bd’ is significant it could indicate eQTL effects in opposite directions, look at ‘bt1’ and ‘bt2’.
-    8. ASE.hets gives the number of hets individuals for the rSNP with sufficient ASE counts for each treatment as ‘14,10’
+      - ASE.hets gives the number of hets individuals for the rSNP with sufficient ASE counts for each treatment as ‘14,10’